Simon-Roth/Integrated-Offline-Online-Optimization/README.md

 Located in `bgap/online/policies/`:

-- `cost_best_fit.py`:
+- `cost_best_fit.py` (`CostAwareBestFitOnlinePolicy`):
-  chooses bin with lowest incremental cost (cost aware), tie-break by residual (best fit), two-pass (-> no eviction then eviction).
+  chooses bin with lowest incremental cost (cost aware), tie-break by residual (best fit).
+Two-pass: first without eviction, then with eviction if needed and allowed.
+- `best_fit.py` (`BestFitOnlinePolicy`):
+  greedy best-fit by residual capacity.
+Two-pass: first fit-without-eviction, then overflow bins with eviction allowed.
-- `sim_base.py`:
+- `sim_base.py` (`SimBasePolicy`):
-  legacy policy kept for reproducibility of older runs; it expects file-based precomputed dual prices and is not used in default pipelines.
+  legacy policy kept for reproducibility of older runs; expects file-based precomputed dual prices and is not used in default pipelines -> was replaced by SimDual generic policy.
-- `dynamic_learning.py`:
+- `dynamic_learning.py` (`DynamicLearningPolicy`):
-  dynamic learning algorithm with phase schedule.
-Recomputes prices by solving a fractional LP on observed steps (scaled capacities).
+  extends `GenericDynamicLearningPolicy` with bgap-specific eviction logic.
+When no regular bin fits (or the parent policy places in fallback), tries evictions for each candidate bin.

 ---